logicalclocks/feature-store-api/docs/hopsworksai/api_key.md

 ## Generate an API Key

-This section describes how to generate an API Key for Hopsworks.ai.
 First, login to your Hopsworks.ai account, then click on the Settings tab as shown below:

 <p align="center">
   <figure>